-Distributions are payable to the shareholders of record at the time the distributions are declared (including holders of shares being purchased).
+Distributions are payable to the shareholders of record at the time the distributions are declared (including holders of shares being redeemed, but excluding holders of shares being purchased).
 All distributions are reinvested in additional shares, unless you elect to receive the distributions in cash.
 Shares become entitled to receive distributions on the day after the shares are issued.
 If you invest in a Fund shortly before the ex-dividend date of a taxable distribution, the distribution will lower the value of that Fund's shares by the amount of the distribution and, in effect, you will receive some of your investment back in the form of a taxable distribution.